creativescala/case-study-gradient-descent/docs/index.md

 You can play with the demo below, to see how changing the value of `a` changes the function.

-@:doodle("draw-basic-plot", "Sine.drawBasicPlot")
+@:doodle(draw-basic-plot, Sine.drawBasicPlot)

 Now imagine we have some data, which are pairs of `x` and `y` values.
 For each `x` value we have the `y` value we'd like the function to produce.
 We can adjust the value of `a` to bring the function closer or further away from the output.
 To quantify how good a choice we've made for `a`, we can look at the distance between the function output and the `y` value for each data point in our data set.
 We'll call this the *loss function* or just the *loss*.
 The demo below allows you to adjust `a` and see how the the loss changes for some randomly choosen data.
-You should not that you can increase and decrease the loss by changing `a`.
+You should note that you can increase and decrease the loss by changing `a`.

 So we have: